Kegel 101: How do you do Kegel exercises?

-"Effectively" because if you squeeze the wrong muscles, it is unlikely that you will train the pelvic floor muscles.
-And if you do not train your pelvic floor muscles, you are not likely to improve your continence, pelvic floor support, or sex life.
+"Effectively" because if you squeeze the wrong muscles, it's unlikely that you'll train the pelvic floor muscles.
+And if you don't train your pelvic floor muscles, you aren't likely to improve your continence, pelvic floor support, or sex life.
 Besides, a proper Kegel contraction will also help to suck the Perifit up, thus preventing it from sliding out.

-"Safely" because if you are pushing down with the abs instead of lifting up with the pelvic floor muscles, you are exerting a harmful downward pressure.
+"Safely" because if you're pushing down with the abs instead of lifting up with the pelvic floor muscles, you're exerting a harmful downward pressure.
 If this happens too often on an already fragile pelvis, this could lead to disorders or accelerate prolapse.
-In this article, we are learning how to do Kegel exercises properly.
+In this article, we're learning how to do Kegel exercises properly.